-On supporting enterprises, cooperatives and business households amid the COVID-19 pandemic
+On support for enterprises, cooperatives and business households affected by the COVID-19 pandemic

-Pursuant to the Law on Organization of the Government dated June 19, 2015; the Law Amending and Supplementing a Number of Articles of the Law on Organization of the Government and the Law on Organization of Local Administration dated November 22, 2019;
+Pursuant to the June 19, 2015 Law on Organization of the Government, and the November 22, 2019 Law Amending and Supplementing a Number of Articles of the Law on Organization of the Government and the Law on Organization of Local Administration;

-Pursuant to the Resolution No. 268/NQ-UBTVQH15 dated August 6, 2021 of the Standing Committee of the National Assembly, permitting the Government to issue the Resolution with a number of contents different from law provisions for COVID-19 pandemic prevention and control requirements;
+Pursuant to the National Assembly Standing Committee’s Resolution No. 268/NQ-UBTVQH15 of August 6, 2021, permitting the Government to promulgate a Resolution with a number of contents different from provisions of laws to meet requirements of the COVID-19 pandemic prevention and control;

-At the proposal of the Minister of Planning and Investment and unanimous opinions of the Government Members,
+At the proposal of the Minister of Planning and Investment and based on unanimous opinions of the cabinet members,

-Enterprises, cooperatives, and business households always play an important role and position in the country’s socio-economic development.
-They have not only made various positive contributions to economic growth, state budget revenue, export turnover, job creation, income improvement for workers, poverty alleviation and social stability, but also act as an important link in the production networks and value chains as well as one of the core forces in creating wealth and social material.
-Facing the COVID-19 pandemic’s extremely negative impact on production and business activities, enterprise communities, cooperatives and business households still promote the spirit of unity, self-reliance, self-improvement and determination while stepping up efforts to adapt to difficult circumstances to maintain production, business and jobs for employees.
-They also uphold the sense of responsibility, share and join with all levels and sectors in disease prevention and control, provide support to the people and communities, organize relief and transport programs and implement social charity activities.
+Enterprises, cooperatives and business households1 have always played a very important role and position in national socio-economic development; and made positive contributions to economic growth, state budget revenues, export turnover, job generation, increase of income for workers, hunger elimination and poverty reduction, and social stability; is an important link in the production network and value chain and serves as one of the major forces for creation of social wealth and materials.
+In the context that the COVID-19 pandemic has exerted extremely negative impacts on production and business activities, enterprises, cooperatives and business households still hold up the spirit of solidarity, self-reliance for self-improvement and resolvedness, and spare no effort to adapt to difficult circumstances so as to continue their production and business activities and ensure employment for their workers; at the same time, they uphold the sense of accountability, sharing and advocating all authorities and sectors in pandemic prevention and control, supporting the people and community, organizing relief and transportation activities, and carrying out voluntary charitable activities.